Effective Date: September 15, 2021

 We may use health information to provide you with medical treatment or services.
 We may also disclose your health information to providers not affiliated with SHV to facilitate care or treatment they provide you.
-For example, we may disclose your health information to your personal physician for care coordination purposes.
+For example, we may disclose your health information to your personal physician or eye doctor for care coordination purposes.

 We may use and disclose your health information to bill and receive payment for health care services that we or others provide to you.
 This includes uses and disclosures to submit health information and receive payment from your health insurer or other party that pays for some or all of your health care (payor) or to verify that your payor will pay for your health care.
 We may also tell your payor about a treatment you are going to receive to determine whether your payor will cover the treatment.
 For certain services, if your permission is needed to release health information to obtain payment, you will be asked for permission.